Octavius Pickard-Cambridge: Life and work

 Pickard-Cambridge published extensively on spiders between 1859 and his death in 1917, his major work being the volume on arachnids in the Biologia Centrali-Americana between 1883 and 1902.
 Of his other works, The Spiders of Dorset was perhaps his best-known, much of his other writing being in the form of papers in The Zoologist, the journals of the Linnean Society and the Zoological Society, and in the Proceedings of the Dorset Natural History and Antiquarian Field Club.
 He became a world authority on spiders, describing 932 new species including the Costa Rican redleg tarantula (Megaphobema mesomelas) and the Sydney funnel-web spider (Atrax robustus).

-He was elected a Fellow of the Royal Society on 9 September 1887.
-On his death, his collection and library were bequeathed to the University of Oxford and is now held by Oxford University Museum of Natural History.

-Pickard-Cambridge married Rose Wallace in 1866 after meeting her when she was travelling through Europe with an aunt and sister.
-They met first in Paris where Pickard-Cambridge was tutoring a pupil and again in Venice.
+Pickard-Cambridge married Rose Wallace on 19 April 1866 after meeting her when she was travelling through Europe with an aunt and sister.
+He first saw her in Paris where Pickard-Cambridge was tutoring a pupil, though he did not speak to her there, and they were finally introduced in Venice.
 They had had six sons.
 Among them were the classicist and composer William Adair Pickard-Cambridge (1879–1957) and the classicist Sir Arthur Wallace Pickard-Cambridge (1873–1952), one of the greatest authorities on the Greek theatre in the first half of the 20th century.
-His nephew, Frederick Octavius Pickard-Cambridge, (1860–1905) was also a noted arachnologist.
+Octavius' nephew, Frederick Octavius Pickard-Cambridge (1860–1905), was also a noted arachnologist.

+He was elected a Fellow of the Royal Society on 9 September 1887.
+On his death, his collection made of about 5000 bottles of specimens and his library were bequeathed to the University of Oxford and is now held by Oxford University Museum of Natural History.